walteryu/e63-final/02_data_clean.md

-### Data Cleaning Process
+### Data Cleaning and Preparation

-Data cleaning was completed prior to formal data analysis; as a result, the datasets were cleaned to minimize the impact of outlier, missing or repeated steps as follows:
+Data cleaning was completed prior to analysis; as a result, the datasets were cleaned to minimize the impact of outlier, missing or repeated values as follows:

-1. Replaced empty and missing values since they will cause errors during analysis.
-Specifically, regression techniques require divisions, so such values would cause errors.
+1. Replaced empty and missing values since they may cause errors during analysis.
-2. Removed negative values since they are erroneous and will skew results.
-Specifically, negative values will skew summary statistics2 such as the mean, median and standard deviation of trash collection volume within each highway corridor and/or segment.
+2. Removed negative values since they may skew summary statistics and results.
-3. Removed outlier values by removing values greater or less than 3 standard deviations from the mean since they will skew data analysis results.
-Specifically, outlier values will skew summary statistics such as the mean, median and standard deviation of trash collection volume within each highway corridor and/or segment.
+3. Removed outlier values by removing values greater or less than 3 standard deviations from the mean since they will skew results.
+Specifically, outlier values will skew summary statistics such as the mean, median and standard deviation.

+Next, the household, trip and vehicle tables were sorted by census district to begin the analysis.